TheRaytracers/freecad-povray-render/doc/quickstart.md

 #declare White_pieces_material = material { M_Glass3 }

 ```
-It is also important to take care of the material hirarchie because POV-Ray will generate an error message
+It is also important to take care of the material hierarchy because POV-Ray will generate an error message

 ### Add objects
-If you want to add POVray objects (e.g. another lamp, a special background or any other object) you can do this also with the .inc file.
-Just add the POVray object to the .inc file and restart the macro.
-Now POVray also renders your own object which is defined in the inc file.
+If you want to add POV-ray objects (e.g. another lamp, a special background or any other object) you can do this also with the .inc file.
+Just add the POV-ray object to the .inc file and restart the macro.
+Now POV-ray also renders your own object which is defined in the inc file.
 The macro will comment out the camera if you define your own.
 FreeCAD light and background can be switched off in the dialog box if you define your own one.